Stuck at home and jobless, Americans confront growing costs of coronavirus

 "I urge the people at the leadership at the state level to really take a closer look at those kinds of decisions," Fauci said.

-An emergency stockpile of medical equipment maintained by the U.S. government has nearly run out of protective gear for doctors and nurses.
+An emergency stockpile of medical equipment maintained by the U.S. government has nearly run out of protective gear for doctors and nurses, as governors and healthcare providers across the country clamor for protective gear and medical equipment such as ventilators, which help COVID-19 patients breathe.

 New York City, the epicenter of the U.S. outbreak, has appointed former police commissioner James O'Neill to oversee the city's medical supply chain.